Chapter 11 Alternatives to Shiny

 install.packages("plumber")

 These comments allow plumber to make your R functions available as API endpoints.
-You can either prefix the comments with #* or #' but we recommend the former since #' will conflict with the Roxygen package.
+You can either prefix the comments with #*

 Basic example:

-1. Create a File: plumber.R
+- Create a File:

 # plumber.R